Bantu peoples of South Africa: Umkhosi womHlanga

-Umhlanga is an annual event that originates from Eswatini in 1940s from the rule of King Sobhuza II, it is an adaptation of a much older ceremony of Umchwasho.
+Umhlanga is an annual event that originates from Eswatini in the 1940s from the rule of King Sobhuza II, it is an adaptation of a much older ceremony of Umchwasho.
 In South Africa it was introduced by the Zulu King Goodwill Zwelithini kaBhekuzulu in 1991 to be later known as Umkhosi womHlanga, as a means to encourage young Zulu girls to delay sexual activity until marriage.
 All girls are required to undergo a virginity test before they are allowed to participate in a royal dance, they wear a traditional attire, including beadwork, and izigege, izinculuba and imintsha, with anklets, bracelets, necklaces, and colourful sashes.
 Each sash has appendages of a different colour, which denote whether or not the girl is betrothed.
 These young women then participate in a traditional dance bare-breasted, while each maiden carries a long reed – the girls take care to choose only the longest and strongest reeds – and then carry them towering above their heads in a slow procession up the hill to the royal Enyokeni Palace.
 The procession is led by the chief Zulu princess.

 Historical food acquisition

-Food acquisition was primarily limited to types of subsistence agriculture (slash and burn and Intensive subsistence farming), pastoral farming and engaging in hunting.
+Food acquisition was primarily limited to types of agriculture (slash and burn and Intensive subsistence farming), pastoral farming and engaging in hunting.
 Generally women were responsible for Crop agriculture and men went to herd and hunt except for the Tsonga (and partially the Mpondo).
 Fishing was relatively of little importance.
 All Bantu-speaking communities commonly had clear separation between women's and men's tasks.

 Essentially they consumed meat (primarily from Nguni cattle, Nguni sheep (Zulu sheep, Pedi sheep, Swazi sheep), pigs/boars and wild game hunts), vegetables, fruits, cattle and sheep milk, water, and grain beer on occasion.
 They began to eat the staple product of maize mid-18th century (introduced from the Americas by Portuguese in the late 17th century via the East African coast), it became favoured for its productiveness which was more than the grains of South African native grasses.
 There were a number of taboos regarding the consumption of meat.
 The well known, no meat of dogs, apes, crocodiles or snakes could be eaten.
 Likewise taboo was the meat of some birds, like owls, crows and vultures, as well as the flesh of certain totem animals.
-The mopane worms are traditionally popular amongst the Tswana, Venda, Southern Ndebele, Northern Sotho and Tsonga people, though they have been successfully commercialized.
+The mopane worms are traditionally popular amongst the Tswana, Venda, Southern Ndebele, Northern Sotho and Tsonga people, though they have been successfully commercialised.

 South African Bantu language speaking peoples' modern diet is largely still similar to that of their ancestors, but significant difference being in the systems of production and consumption of their food.
 They do take interest to innovations in foods that come their way while still practicing their very own unique food cuisine popular amongst themselves and those curious alike.